narcissawright/melancholy/README.md

 # Melancholy (not final title)

-3D game project (Godot Engine)
+- 3D game project (Godot Engine)
-Kind of like Castlevania N64 with some Zelda-ish mechanics (Z-Targeting) sprinkled in?
+- Kind of like Castlevania N64 (structured levels) with some Zelda-ish mechanics (Z-Targeting) sprinkled in?

 ## Two Characters

-- Melanie
+- Melanie (sword & shield)
-- Melancholy
+- Melancholy (magic & sorcery)

 ## Melanie - Sword & Shield - in-progress

-#### `Note: graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.`
+- Graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.

 #### `Completed:`
 - Naturally sprints when holding joystick fully (3s to build to full speed, subtle increase).